-A more detailed discussion of our exploration programmes and results can be found in our Operating Review starting on page 6.
+A more detailed discussion of our exploration programmes and results can be found in our Operating Review.

-Our Annual General Meeting for the year ended 30 September 2022 will be held in London on 16 February 2023 as set out on page 51.
-Further detailed instructions on proxy voting are on pages 53 and 54.
-We encourage shareholders who cannot attend to appoint the Chairman as their proxy (online at www.signalshares.com or by requesting and submitting a hard copy Form of Proxy).
+Our Annual General Meeting for the year ended 30 September 2022 will be held in London on 16 February 2023.
+We encourage shareholders who cannot attend to appoint the Chairman as their proxy.